 There is something romantic about the tech world.
-More specifically the programming world.
-A world where we still believe in a pure breed born once every decade.
+A world where we still believe in pure beings born once every decade.
 The true programmers.
 The real programmers.
 I can name a few if I must.
 Bret Victor, John Skeet, Jeff Atwood, Steve Yegge, Douglas Crockford, John Resig, John Carmack.
 These are people I truly admire and think highly of.
 They are in my true programmers bucket.
-A virtual box I created because I have no real understanding of what trully makes then great, but I chose this label for the sake of keeping up with conversation.
+A virtual box I created because I have no real understanding of what truly makes then great, but I chose this label for the sake of keeping up with conversation.

 I stick to the few a know and try to learn a little more about them everyday.
-At 28, I'm already thinking of adding a porch to my house, and getting a swiveling chair, my voice getting croaky...
-I digress.
+At 28, I'm already thinking of adding a porch to my house, and getting a swiveling chair, my voice getting croaky.
+Get off my lawn… but I digress.

 We have dedicated website like the Daily WTF to show the world how bad programmers look like.
 I know, I even added some of my own WTF right here.
 But the deal is, what makes those people bad?
-Let me rephrase that, what makes us bad?
+What makes us bad programmers?

 But there is a real label that identifies good programmers and bad programmers.
 The truth is you don't see much of the good code, we hear of it and shun the bad ones that are extensively documented.
 We know what we hate, what we love is philosophical and live only as an idea that we romanticize in our head.
 Of all the people I have listed above, I have only read John Resig's code extensively, and that was many years ago.
 (We all read jQuery didn't we?
 Spoiler:

 export did it)

 In a world were everything is becoming open source, we have the illusion where only those that share blood, sweat, tears and tools for free are the noble ones.
 The names I listed earlier and then some have repos on github that are very popular.
 Not only they are great programmers but they give back to the community.